richdawe-cio/vscode-titlebar-colour/README.md

 See [Publishing Extensions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) for more information about building and publishing bundles.

+If you're running on Ubuntu, **do not use the snap packaging for node**.
+It does not work properly with `vsce`.
+Instead, I recommend installing node using [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).

 To generate a bundle (`.vsix` file) that you can install into VSCode locally, run the following command:

 ```bash
 npx vsce package
 ```

-This will build a file with a name like `titlebar-colour-0.0.3.vsix`.
+This will build a file with a name like `titlebar-colour-0.0.9.vsix`.